 The 1998 Park, Recreation and Open Space Master Plan was reviewed to identify the issues noted within that document, which are mentioned herein.
 There is a general conflict between the Board of Education and the recreation department for the limited use of the gymnasiums.
 The Bradley Park area is in need of a park and/or playground facility to adequately service the area.
-The Midtown Neighborhood area expressed a desire for gymnasium facilities along with additional tennis and basketball courts.
+The northwestern Midtown Neighborhood is in need of further recreational facilities.
+In particular, residents expressed a desire for outdoor basketball courts.
+The Midtown School is a feasible location for additional outdoor recreational facilities, including outdoor basketball courts.
 Residents of Shark River Hill expressed a desire to incorporate a recreation center, tennis courts, a swimming pool and a gymnasium within the Township's facilities.
 It was observed that the residents of Shark Hills travelled an average of three miles and ten minutes in order to utilize their desired recreational needs and that the Fred Boenig Little League fields were the most utilized facility.
-49